FrederiekeRidder/180-project-urban-deltas/README.md

 # 180-project-urban-deltas
 Website about two Urban Delta's 180 degrees apart, with Leaflet map.

-This website is still in progress.
+The website and Leaflet map are still in progress.